willardhong/flask_template/README.md

 # flask_template
 Setting up template for later projects

-Starter template for future projects using Flask
+Use this template for future projects uing the Flask framework